 Conference Theme: Celebrating Joint Federal Pharmacy Health Care Excellence

 The online submission site for poster presentations is closed.
 The deadline for submissions was Monday, May 1.
 Notification of submission status was sent via email on Wednesday, May 31.

-Look at these prize-winning posters from JFPS 2016 to get ideas for your poster submission.
+- Look at these prize-winning posters from JFPS 2016 to get ideas for your posters.

-Use this handout from JFPS 2010 to assist you in preparing your proposals:
+- Use this handout from JFPS 2010 to assist you in preparing your posters: Tricks of the Trade for Successful Posters and PowerPoint Presentations